 Corrupt doctrines enter the church

 Well, right from the time of the apostles, false teachings began to enter the church and corrupted its purity.
 And this continued for many centuries after.

 It’s what Peter was referred to when he said:

-And Paul also had warned the Thesalonians that a “falling away” would come to the church (2 Thesallonians 2:3).
+And Paul also had warned the Thessalonians that a “falling away” would come to the church (2 Thessalonians 2:3).

 While the church faced persecution, it remained pure to a great extent.

-But then in the 3rd century AD, Constantine made Christianity more accepted.
-And this led to its later declaration as the state religion of the Roman emperor.
+But then in the 3rd century Ad, Constantine made Christianity more accepted.
+And this led to its later declaration as the state religion of the Roman empire.
 That’s when things began to change.

 Pagans were welcomed to join the church as long as they claimed to accept the faith.
 But they brought with them their pagan worship practices.
 Practices such as: